| News from the Berwick NewsSchool lice problem

 is that they get treated once at home and can then return to school," she

+said.
 Ms Ballard said the problem had even led her to extreme lengths

 to eradicate the problem such as cutting her daughter’s waist length and

 thick hair and phoning Queensland for alternative treatments.
+She says

 she spends each weekend applying the treatment to ensure the lice are

-removed.
-"It causes a lot of stress between my daughter and I because
+removed."It causes a lot of stress between my daughter and I because

 she hates sitting there for so long."